 Availability: Because of blue stain pine’s unique nature, particular colors and grades may be more or less available.
 Unfortunately for the trees but fortunately for the consumer, the current blight causing the coloring is ongoing and so it appears there will be a decent supply that is relatively inexpensive.

-Sears Trostel stocks and distributes a full line of Beetle Kill and Blue Stain products which include Random Length and Random Width lumber, S4S Lumber and Plywood.
+Sears Trostel stocks and distributes a full line of Beetle Kill and Blue Stain products which include Random Length and Random Width lumber, S4S Lumber and Live-Edge Wood Slabs.
 Below are some of the sizes and products we carry but please call 1-800-950-1928 for a full list of our inventory.

 4/4 Beetle Kill